jaeho-lee/page/content/_index.md

 `I design algorithms and prove theorems.`

 __🔥RECRUITING🔥__
 **Starting in March 2022, I am joining [POSTECH EE](https://ee.postech.ac.kr) as an assistant professor**.
-If you are interested in working with me, please visit [this page](https://jaeho-lee.github.io/candidates/).
+If you are interested in working with me, please visit [here](https://jaeho-lee.github.io/candidates/).

+_<small>Note: Trying my best to reply to all emails, but it is getting very difficult to do so.
+Sorry in advance if I miss your mail!</small>_

 # RESEARCH